-Works with the patient and their insurer to resolve insurance problems; also provides direct financial support to insured patients who are financially and medically qualified for drug treatments and/or prescription co-pays, co-insurance, and deductibles related to certain cancer diagnoses.
+Works with the patient and their insurer to resolve insurance problems; also provides direct financial support to insured patients who are financially and medically qualified for prescriptions or treatments by helping with out-of-pocket costs.

 *Inclusion on this list does not imply endorsement by the American Cancer Society.

 American Society of Clinical Oncology (ASCO).
 Cancer.net.
-Managing the cost of cancer care: Practical guidance for patients and families.
-2015.
-Accessed at https://www.cancer.net/sites/cancer.net/files/cost_of_care_booklet.pdf on February 27, 2019.
+Managing the cost of cancer care: Guidance and Resources for Patients and Families from the American Society of Clinical Oncology.
+2019.
+Accessed from https://www.cancer.net/sites/cancer.net/files/cost_of_care_booklet.pdf on June 1, 2023.